dawnandrew100/limestone/README.md

 My Waterman-Smith-Beyer implementation does not align with that of [Freiburg University](http://rna.informatik.uni-freiburg.de/Teaching/index.jsp?toolName=Waterman-Smith-Beyer), the site I've been using for alignment validation.
 It is possible that their implementation has an issue and not mine but I wanted to mention this here and provide the link to my [StackOverflow](https://bioinformatics.stackexchange.com/questions/22683/waterman-smith-beyer-implementation-in-python) question for the sake of posterity.

+During the beginning of this project I thought that the Levenshtein distance was an algorithm, but it is the end result that is being calculated with an approach such as Wagner-Fischer which uses Needleman-Wunsch-esque matrices to calculate the Levenshtein distance.
+Thusly, the Levenshtein distance implementation has been switched with the Wagner-Fischer algorithm.